 A multidisciplinary approach to the study of communications

 The Doctor of Philosophy degree in Communications offers a multidisciplinary approach to the study of the relationships between people and media in their cultural, social, political, historical, economic, and technological contexts.
 With the guidance of a faculty advisory committee drawn from the Journalism School, the Graduate School of Arts and Sciences, the School of International Affairs, the Business School, the Law School, and Teachers College, students craft individual courses of study drawing upon the university's graduate resources in the humanities, the social and practical sciences, the arts, and the professional schools.

 The goal is to connect the strengths of the Columbia journalism tradition with intellectual work in the humanities and human sciences in a way that enhances our understanding of media and journalism in society.
 The interdisciplinary program provides a unique preparation for students who wish to teach in colleges and universities, to conduct original research in communications, or to carry out policy or research work.
 Nearly half of our graduates since 2004 now hold full-time tenured or tenure-track teaching positions, while others work in government, industry, consulting, research, policy, finance, or the law.

-Recent or current dissertation projects include "fake news" and political culture; the ordinary person's experience of appearing in the news; photography and privacy; fact-checking and objectivity in the age of digital media; the culture of video games; journalistic authority in the Internet age; digital search engines and journalistic sourcing; Latin American narrative journalism; media, mobilization, and political campaigns; open networks in urban environments; global iconic events; and the interplay of global media and foreign policy.
+Recent or current dissertation projects include "fake news" and political culture; the ordinary person's experience of appearing in the news; the evolution of the photographic pose; fact-checking and objectivity in the age of digital media; the culture of video games; journalistic authority in the Internet age; digital search engines and journalistic sourcing; Latin American narrative journalism; media, mobilization, and political campaigns; open networks in urban environments; global iconic events; and the interplay of global media and foreign policy.
 Students come from a variety of backgrounds, including journalism, politics, not-for-profit organizations, filmmaking, business, and the law, while others are recent college graduates or have been pursuing graduate work elsewhere.